Contact: Public Works

 Washing your vehicle at a commercial car wash helps reduce the amount of detergent and chemicals entering the storm drain.
 If you want to wash your car at your residence, washing the vehicle in your yard or grassy area will help capture those pollutants

 If you know of any illegal dumping in the area, there are several ways to contact the City.
-You can report any violation on a confidential basis by filling out the Illicit Discharge Complaint Form You may also contact our Stormwater Coordinator by email or contact them at 785.229.3632.
+You can report any violation on a confidential basis by filling out the Illicit Discharge Complaint Form You may also contact us by email at firstname.lastname@example.org or by calling 785.229.3631.

 Post Construction Best Management Practices (BMP) Manual